DirtyBoat.com, Charter Booking and AI Agent

 42-foot Liberty Express meets pixel-perfect code.
-We ripped out FareHarbor and built DirtyBoat its own booking engine, a full CRM, and an Anthropic-powered AI agent that checks live availability and books charters right in the chat.
+Custom booking engine, full CRM, and an Anthropic-powered AI agent that checks availability and books charters in chat.

 The Challenge